4GeeksAcademy/master-javascript-programming-exercises/exercises/159.3-FashionInventory-C/README.md

   }
 ];
 ```
 [comment]: < Now, you have to find all the shoes with `black` in the name.
 Your function should filter these shoes and return them in a flat list, similar to part A.>

-1. Complete the `renderInventory` function to return the expected result.

-2. Return a list (container) with another list but in this one it will contain the data of the shoe that includes the name `black` in it with its respective price.

-3. If there is no shoe containing `black` in its name, the function should return an empty array `[]`.

  ## Example output: